By: Sharon Aron Baron

 Debbie Wasserman Schultz served with Campbell in the State Senate said: “We lost one of the giants of justice and public service last night.”

-She said he was a colleague, a lawyer who was a champion of civil liberties and protecting those who could not protect themselves, and a dedicated public servant who was devoted to his constituents.
+She said he was a colleague, a lawyer who was a champion of civil liberties and protecting those who could not defend themselves, and a dedicated public servant who was devoted to his constituents.
 He was my seatmate in the Florida Senate and was quick-witted, fun-loving, and always ready to reach across the aisle or bridge a divide to solve problems.

 “I was privileged to serve with him, fortunate to know him and honored to call him a friend.
 Steve and I extend our condolences to Lynn, his children, and siblings, who he talked about often and loved dearly.
 May his memory be for a blessing,” said Wasserman Schultz.